Ask Acumen

 Which of Acumen’s four values (People, Integrity, Innovation, and Perseverance) resonates most with your work and role?

-From your perspective, what sets our company apart in the field of Alzheimer’s disease?
+From your perspective, what sets our company apart in the field of Alzheimer’s research?

 Outside of work, what are some of your hobbies or interests that you enjoy in your free time?